Kiels Mountain, Queensland: Spiritual retreat

 Avatar's Abode is a 99 acre spiritual retreat dedicated to Meher Baba (1894–1969) who stayed there in 1958.
 Avatar's Abode is the oldest and longest-running eastern retreat in Queensland.
 It is at 48 Meher Road at the summit of Kiels Mountain (26.6564°S 153.0048°E).

 Education

-There are no schools in Kiels Mountain.
-The nearest primary schools are in Woombye and Kuluin.
-The nearest secondary schools are in Nambour and Maroochydore.
+There are no public schools in Kiels Mountain.
+The nearest government primary schools are in Woombye and Kuluin.
+The nearest government secondary schools are in Nambour and Maroochydore.

 Amenities

 There are a number of parks in the locality, including: